WangHanSolo/chess/README.md

 print board and ask user for move TODO: need to figure out how to pass board to move method

 #1/6
-reorganized data structure that stores game state, added methods to check pawn and rook legal moves\n
+reorganized data structure that stores game state, added methods to check pawn and rook legal moves\
 TODO:
 1. method to check collison
 2. legal moves for other pieces